-To move assets offshore reduces the exposure of the wealthy foreigner to greedy wives, descendants being entitled to an inheritance, and other persons which show an interest in rich foreigners.
+To move assets offshore reduces the exposure of the wealthy foreigner to greedy wives, descendants being entitled to an inheritance, and other persons who show an interest in rich foreigners.
 Going offshore is a reasonable solution to all these issues.

 - Design of a tailormade property investment structure, taking into account the particularities of the real estate, the risk appetite and cost budget of the foreign investor, the available team of Thai participants and the long-term investment strategy

 - Support and assistance in setting up a corporate structure for the investment, the design of lease agreements, usufructs and superficies, and the implementation of a comprehensive and integrated protection mechanism.

 - Full-Scope due diligence for the land acquisition (Details at “The real estate due diligence in Thailand“)

 - Legal advice and assistance on the licenses and contracts for the erection of the villa and other improvements of the land,

 - Comprehensive domestic and cross-border tax structuring and asset protection mechanisms

 - Supporting activities like accounting, audit, reporting, visa, etc.

 Compared with the purchase price of the property, the legal fees for the design and formation of the investment structure are insignificant.
 An investor who avoided a long and tough negotiation process regarding the property price, but looks for a cheap company solution, prioritizes the wrong tasks.

 Professional service offer from Bangkok